The following list of questions have been answered by our psychologists:

-A Licensed Specialist in School Psychology is a master’s level mental health professional who specializes in the delivery of psychological services within school settings to improve the education, adjustment, and behavior of students.
+A Licensed Specialist in School Psychology is a mental health professional with a graduate degree (master’s, specialist, or doctorate degree) who specializes in the delivery of psychological services within school settings to improve the education, adjustment, and behavior of students.
 Typical skills include assessments of students to determine whether disabilities are having a negative impact on educational functioning, recommendations for school-based interventions for students, teacher consultation, parent consultation, and individual/group therapy.
 LSSPs are also knowledgeable about laws that affect the education of students such as the Individuals with Disabilities Education Act (IDEA) and 504 services (from the Rehabilitation Act 1973).
 This enables LSSPs to better advocate for the rights of students and families.
 A Licensed Specialist in School Psychology cannot use the title of “school psychologist” unless they are also a Licensed Psychologist.
 Although LSSPs have a strong background in assessment, they are not allowed to conduct private evaluations outside of a school setting unless they are also a Licensed Psychologist.

 What is a Licensed Clinical Social Worker (LCSW)?

-A Licensed Clinical Social Worker is a master’s level mental health professional who is trained to use psychotherapy to assist clients with a variety of mental health and living problems.
+A Licensed Clinical Social Worker is a mental health professional with a graduate degree (master’s, specialist, or doctorate degree) who is trained to use psychotherapy to assist clients with a variety of mental health and living problems.
 They are also skilled at interfacing with government and social agencies to support the physical and mental well-being of their clients.
-Licensed Clinical Social Workers do not conduct psychological assessments or prescribe medication.
+In general, Licensed Clinical Social Workers do not conduct psychological assessments and they cannot prescribe medication.

 What is a Licensed Professional Counselor (LPC)?

-A Licensed Professional Counselor is a designation for master’s level mental health professionals who are able to provide psychotherapy to improve the functioning of their clients.
+A Licensed Professional Counselor is a designation for mental health professionals with a graduate degree (master’s, specialist, or doctorate degree) who are able to provide psychotherapy to improve the functioning of their clients.
 They are trained to employ a combination of mental health and human development principles to alleviate the distress of their clients.
 They are able to provide some evaluation/assessment services, but are more limited in their scope than psychologists.
 For instance, they are not permitted to use standardized projective testing methods or to diagnose physical conditions or disorders unless they are under the supervision of a Licensed Psychologist.
 Licensed Professional Counselors do not prescribe medication.

 What is a Licensed Marriage and Family Therapist (LMFT)?

-A Licensed Marriage and Family Therapist (LMFT) is a designation for master’s level mental health professionals who specialize in understanding and treating clients with marital and family difficulties.
+A Licensed Marriage and Family Therapist (LMFT) is a designation for mental health professional with a graduate degree (master’s, specialist, or doctorate degree) who specialize in understanding and treating clients with marital and family difficulties.
 They are trained in various psychotherapeutic approaches that are designed to improve marital and family functioning.
 Licensed Marriage and Family Therapists do not conduct psychological evaluations or prescribe medication.